gekkeronnie/Call-of-Duty-Scripts/README.md

 F6 = Exit Script<br/>

 ### AFK - Citadelle - Directed Corner
-Script to go AFK with the Ice Staff.<br/>
+Script to go AFK with Sword in Directed Mode with auto save and load<br/>
 Upon execute need to use hotkeys to make the script function.<br/>

 Hotkeys: <br/>